ryanwevans/a-peek-behind-the-link-v-000/README.md

 1. We need an "address" for the `Socrates bio` document
 2. We need to have a word or idea suggest "Socrates", a "trigger."

-This information is _data about the data_ in the document.
-Technologists call data that describes data _metadata_.
-How could one express the _metadata_ about how the _trigger word_ relates to an external resource in a simple `String`?
+To achieve these two goals we need to _describe_ the data in the document using the _same_ technology ("text") that makes up the document.
+We need to provide "metadata" &mdash; data about data.
 Below we'll explore Tim Berners-Lee's approach.

 ## How Tim Berners-Lee Solved the Problem

 Tim Berners-Lee developed an annotation language named Hypertext Markup Language (HTML).
-HTML is a language to create content _as well as_ describe the _meaning_ of certain blocks of text by "wrapping" the text in "tags" or built-in content classifications (different types of data).
+HTML is a language to create content _as well as_ describe the _meaning_ of certain blocks of text.

+"Meaning" is denoted by "wrapping" the text in "tags" or built-in content classifications.
 Each tag broadly defines the marked-up content.
-Slight variations between usages of a tag can be captured by providing a specific _tag_ with an _attribute_.

-These terms might seem abstract, but should become clearer with an example.
+Slight variations between usages of a tag can be captured by providing a specific These terms might seem abstract, but should become clearer with an example.
+_tag_ with an _attribute_.
+For example, we could imagine a tag called `<telephone>` which has attribute `location="work"` or `location="mobile"` and which wraps content like `(415)555-1212`.

+Let's move _back_ from the specific to the abstract and take a look at the generalized format of an HTML tag.

 ## Anatomy of an HTML Tag